Transit Museum Society

-The Transit Museum Society of British Columbia (TMS) is dedicated to the restoration and preservation of decommissioned transit vehicles in Vancouver and the adjoining areas.
-Based in Langley, the Society currently has a fleet of seventeen vehicles: fifteen operational and two non-operational.
+The Transit Museum Society of British Columbia (TMS) is a non-profit society formed in 1986.
+Based in Langley, they focus on the restoration and preservation of decommissioned transit vehicles in Vancouver and adjoining regions.
+The Society currently has a fleet of seventeen vehicles, fifteen of which are operational and two non-operational.
 These vehicles were previously in use by both public and private operating companies between 1937 and 2021.
+Some include trolley buses from the Vancouver trolley bus system.

-Volunteers from the Society also operated the Vancouver Downtown Historic Railway and carried out restoration and maintenance of the historic electric interurban cars used on that line until its operation was suspended indefinitely in 2012.
+Volunteers from the Society also operated the Vancouver Downtown Historic Railway and carried out restoration and maintenance of the historic electric interurban cars used on that line until its operation was suspended in 2012.